-Catios: It's a Patio for Your Cat
+Catios: How to Build an Indoor Patio for Your Cat

 They come with bridges, hanging plants, and multi-level mazes.

-Enter: catios - the hottest new home building trend that caters to domesticated cats and their concerned owners.
+That's where the catio comes into play—they're the latest home building trend that caters to domesticated cats and their concerned owners.
 What is a catio?
 In the simplest terms, it's an enclosed patio built in with cat trees, litter box modules, shelving, and more.
 When you are the designer, the custom options are almost endless.
-You can add on catios to your windows, allowing the cat to roam outside and watch the birds from a safe distance.
+You can add catios onto your windows, allowing the cat to roam outside and watch the birds from a safe distance.
 Or, you can create a more elaborate catio with enclosed walkways or a private oasis with plants and climbing trees.

 Take the one shown here, for example, complete with a screen, several perches, and even a bench for a human visitor.
 For a green garden?
 Lined with pet-safe flowerbeds, it becomes the perfect oasis.
 Some catios are connected via a small kitty door.
 A catio can complement the exterior of a home; many are screened over the windowsill for easy access.
 And when your feline family grows?
 They are easily expanded.
 Try one that can be expanded with mesh screen wings.
 With a lounge chair, a bubbling stone fountain, and multiple ferns... we wouldn't mind staying here, ourselves.